Quantitative stochastic homogenization and large-scale regularity: Higher-order regularity theory and Liouville theorems

-The three basic tools we use to prove Theorem~\ref{t.regularity} are Theorem~\ref{t.DP}, Proposition~\ref{p.harmonicapproximation} and Lemma~\ref{l.u:decayestimate}.
-We fix $r_0 := H \vee \X_s$, where the random variable $\X_s$ is the maximum of the respective random variables from Theorem~\ref{t.DP} and Proposition~\ref{p.harmonicapproximation}, with the given $s \in (0,d)$.
+where the random variable $\X_s$ is the maximum of the respective random variables from Theorem~\ref{t.DP} and Proposition~\ref{p.harmonicapproximation}, with the given $s \in (0,d)$.
 Observe, in particular, that when $r\geq r_0$, we may apply both of them.
 The large constant $H$ will be fixed later on.
 Notice that it is in fact enough to prove the statement for $r \geq r_0$, since if $\X_s \leq H$, we may simply enlarge the constant in each statement by the prefactor $H^{\frac d2}$ to obtain the result.
 We will give several conditions on $H$ during the proof, but in the end it can be chosen to depend only on $s,k,d,\Lambda$.
 The parameter $\delta$ in the statement is fixed to be

 where~$\alpha(d,\Lambda)>0$ is as in the statement of Proposition~\ref{p.harmonicapproximation}.

 The proof of Theorem~\ref{t.regularity} is an induction on~$k\in\N$.
 As will be explained below, Theorem~\ref{t.Lipschitz} is actually the base case, that is, it is equivalent to the statement of Theorem~\ref{t.regularity} for~$k=0$.